WKHAllen/dtppy/README.md

 ## Security

 Information security comes included.
-Every message sent over a network interface is encrypted with Fernet.
+Every message sent over a network interface is encrypted with AES-256.
 Key exchanges are performed using a 512-bit RSA key-pair.